Book Links

-Book Links is a quarterly magazine and is the supplement of another magazine Booklist, which are based in Chicago.
+Book Links is a quarterly magazine published as a supplement to Booklist, both based in Chicago.

 History and profile

 Book Links was launched in 1990.
 It began as a magazine published by the American Library Association that helps teachers, librarians, school library media specialists, and parents connect children with high-quality books.
 Barbara Elleman was the founder of the magazine and edited it during the 1990s.
 The magazine was published on a monthly basis.

 Book Links is now "published as a quarterly print supplement to Booklist, at no additional cost to subscribers, rather than as a stand-alone magazine."